-This entry was posted on Monday, November 2nd, 2020 at 09:19 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Monday, November 2nd, 2020 at 09:19 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Israeli army forces destroyed the central water pipe serving Palestinian communities in the Massafer Yatta area this week – in addition to massive home demolitions throughout the Occupied Territories and Jerusalem; shepherds from En Al Hilwa in the Palestinian Jordan Valley were assaulted by a settler-colonist on his mini-tractor who killed a cow and injured others; settler-colonists continue to harass olive harvesters and vandalize their olive groves – please join actions helping the harvesters at this time!

 photo: Olive harvesters in the South Hebron Hills, October 30, 2020

 On Tuesday, October 27, the Israeli occupation forces demolished three structures at Simiya (west of Samu’a), and a dwelling and water hole at Birin.
 They later returned to Birin and confiscated a tractor shovel.
 The next day, Wednesday, the Israeli army went on a rampage of exposing and destroying a water main that served several communities in Massafer Yatta, within the area declared ‘firing zone 918’.